The relativistic KMS condition for the thermal n-point functions of the P(\phi)_2 model

-Although vacuum states and thermal equilibrium states are both characterised by analyticity properties of the correlations functions, there is a pronounced difference between them: a state in thermal equilibrium cannot be invariant under Lorentz boosts \cite{Na}\cite{Oj}, even if the equations of motion are invariant under Poincar\'e transformations and the propagation speed of signals is finite.
+Although vacuum states and thermal equilibrium states are both characterised by analyticity properties of the correlation functions, there is a pronounced difference between them: a state in thermal equilibrium cannot be invariant under Lorentz boosts \cite{Na}\cite{Oj}, even if the equations of motion are invariant under Poincar\'e transformations and the propagation speed of signals is finite.
 Hitherto the correlation functions of a thermal state were required to be analytic only with respect to the time-direction distinguished by the rest-frame of the equilibrium state.
-Consequently, algebraic quantum statistical mechanics remained separated from algebraic quantum field theory, as structural results, which are similar to the ones derived from the spectrum condition of Wightman field theory, cannot be derived from the traditional KMS condition alone.
+Structural results, which are similar to the ones derived from the spectrum condition of Wightman field theory, cannot be derived from the traditional KMS condition alone.

 The picture changed fundamentally, when Bros and Buchholz~\cite{BB1} (see also \cite{BB2}\cite{Ku1}\cite{Ku2}) recognised that the passivity properties of an equilibrium state should be visible even to an observer, who is moving with respect to the rest frame distinguished by the KMS state.
-Carefully evaluating the consequences, Bros and Buchholz suggested that thermal equilibrium states of a relativistic system can be continued analytically into the tube domain $\rr^{d} - i \left(V^{+} \cap (\beta e - V^{+})\right)$, $d=2, 3, \ldots $, where~$\beta$ plays the role of the reciprocal temperature of the system, $e$ is the unit vector in the time direction distinguished by the rest-frame and $V^{+} := \{ (t, \vec x) \mid | \vec x | < t \} $ denotes the (open) forward light-cone.
+Carefully evaluating the consequences, Bros and Buchholz suggested that the thermal correlation functions of a relativistic system can be continued analytically into the tube domain $\mathbb{R}^{d} + i \left(V^{+} \cap (\beta e - V^{+})\right)$, where~$\beta$ plays the role of the reciprocal temperature of the system, $e$ is the unit vector in the time direction distinguished by the rest-frame, $d=2, 3, \ldots $ is the dimension of space-time and $V^{+} := \{ (t, \vec x) \in \mathbb{R}^{d} \mid | \vec x | < t \} $ denotes the (open) forward light-cone.
 The consequences of the new {\em relativistic KMS condition} are profound, aligning thermal field theory and vacuum field theory w.r.t.~basic, structural aspects~\cite{J}\cite{Jii}.

 The relativistic KMS condition has been established (see \cite{BB1}) for a large class of KMS states constructed by Buchholz and Junglas \cite{BJ}.
-Moreover, C.~G\'erard and the first author have shown that the relativistic KMS condition holds for the two-point function of the $P(\phi)_{2}$ model~\cite{GeJ3}.
+Moreover, C.~G\'erard and the first author have shown that the relativistic KMS condition holds for the two-point function of the ${\mathscr P}(\varphi)_{2}$ model~\cite{GeJ3}.
 The present work extends the latter result to general $n$-point functions.